Skip to main content

 Earth’s Rotation

-• Weather and Climate Patterns: The rotation influences wind patterns, ocean currents, and atmospheric circulation.
-The Coriolis effect, which results from Earth’s rotation, causes winds and currents to rotate in predictable patterns, affecting global weather systems.
+• Weather and Climate Formation: Rotation sets up wind patterns, the movement of ocean currents, and atmospheric circulation.
+The Coriolis force, which arises from the Earth’s rotation, causes these winds and currents to deflect and rotate in patterns in one direction in the Northern Hemisphere and the opposite way in the Southern Hemisphere, which in turn affects weather systems globally.

-• Timekeeping: The 24-hour rotation cycle serves as the basis for our system of timekeeping.
-Each time zone represents the position of Earth relative to the Sun’s position in the sky.
+• Timekeeping: Timekeeping is based on the rotation of the Earth, this consists of 24 hours for a complete rotation.
+Each time zone deals with the position of Earth with respect to the Sun in the sky.

 Earth’s Revolution

-• Seasons: The Earth’s revolution around the Sun, combined with the tilt of its axis, is responsible for the changing seasons.
+• Seasons: Earth’s revolution, combined with the tilt of its axis, causes the seasons.
 As Earth orbits the Sun over the course of a year, different parts of the planet receive varying amounts of sunlight, creating seasonal changes in temperature and weather.

 • Length of Year: A complete revolution around the Sun takes about 365.25 days, which we round to 365 days in a year (with a leap year every 4 years to account for the extra 0.25 days).